Bradfield/algos/book/lists/implementing-an-unordered-list.md

 list.
 Now that the rest of the list has been properly attached to the new node, we can modify the head of the list to refer to the new node.

-![Adding a New Node is a Two-Step Process](figures/add-to-head.png)
+![Adding a new node is a two-step process](figures/add-to-head.png)

 The order of the two steps described above is very important.
 What happens if the order of the steps is reversed?
 If the